-1

-2

-3

-4

-5

-6 IN THE UNITED STATES DISTRICT COURT

-7 FOR THE NORTHERN DISTRICT OF CALIFORNIA

-8 FOR THE NORTHERN DISTRICT OF CALIFORNIA

-9

-10 JOHN DANIEL VILLA JR.,

-11 Plaintiff, No. C 07-01436 WHA

-12 V.

-13 LINDA ROWE, JENNIFER SWINEY, and BHAWNA JAIN, CASE MANAGEMENT ORDER REFERENCE TO ADR UNIT FOR

-14 Defendants.
-EARLY NEUTRAL EVALUATION, AND ORDER LIFTING STAY

-15 /

-16 After a case management conference, the Court enters the following order pursuant to

-17 Rule 16 of the Federal Rules of Civil Procedure ("FRCP") and Civil Local Rule 16-10:

-18 19 1.
-The stay in this case is hereby LIFTED .

-20 2.
-All initial disclosures under FRCP 26 must be completed by JUNE 10, 2010 , on pain of

-21 preclusion under FRCP 37(c).

-22 3.
-Leave to add any new parties or pleading amendments must be sought by

-23 AUGUST 31, 2010.
+1 2 3 4 5 6 IN THE UNITED STATES DISTRICT COURT 7 FOR THE NORTHERN DISTRICT OF CALIFORNIA 8 9 10 FLOWBEE INTERNATIONAL, INC., and FLOWBEE HAIRCUTTER LIMITED PARTNERSHIP, 11 No. C 10-00668 WHA 12 Plaintiffs, CASE MANAGEMENT ORDER 13 v.
+AND REFERENCE TO ADR GOOGLE, INC., 14 UNIT FOR MEDIATION Defendant.
+15 16 After a case management conference, the Court enters the following order pursuant to 17 Rule 16 of the Federal Rules of Civil Procedure ("FRCP") and Civil Local Rule 16-10: 18 19 All initial disclosures under FRCP 26 must be completed by JUNE 30, 2010, on pain of 1.
+20 preclusion under FRCP 37(c).
+21 2.
+Leave to add any new parties or pleading amendments must be sought by 22 AUGUST 31, 2010.
+23 3.
+The non-expert discovery cut-off date shall be MARCH 31, 2011.
 24 4.
-The non-expert discovery cut-off date shall be JANUARY 31, 2011 .

-25 5.
-The last date for designation of expert testimony and disclosure of full expert reports

-26 under FRCP 26(a)(2) as to any issue on which a party has the burden of proof

-27 ("opening reports") shall be JANUARY 31, 2011.
-Within FOURTEEN CALENDAR DAYS of

-i

-said deadline, all other parties must disclose any expert reports on the same issue burden of proof must disclose any reply reports rebutting specific material in opposition reports.
+The last date for designation of expert testimony and disclosure of full expert reports 25 under FRCP 26(a)(2) as to any issue on which a party has the burden of proof ("opening reports") shall be MARCH 31, 2011.
+Within FOURTEEN CALENDAR DAYS of 26 said deadline, all other parties must disclose any expert reports on the same issue burden of proof must disclose any reply reports rebutting specific material in opposition reports.
 Reply reports must be limited to true rebuttal and should be very brief.
 They should not add new material that should have been placed in the opening report and the reply material will ordinarily be reserved for the rebuttal or sur-rebuttal phase of the trial.
 If the party with the burden of proof neglects to make a timely disclosure, the other side, if it wishes to put in expert evidence on the same issue anyway, must disclose its expert report within the fourteen-day period.
 In that event, the party with the burden of proof on the issue may then file a reply expert report within the seven-day period, subject to possible exclusion for "sandbagging" and, at all events, any such reply material may be presented at trial only after, if at all, the other side actually presents expert testimony to which the reply is responsive.
 The cutoff for all expert discovery shall be FOURTEEN CALENDAR DAYS after the deadline for reply reports.
 In aid of preparing an opposition or reply report, a responding party may depose the adverse expert sufficiently before the deadline for the opposition or reply report so as to use the testimony in preparing the response.
 Experts must make themselves readily available for such depositions.
 Alternatively, the responding party can elect to depose the expert later in the expert-discovery period.
 An expert, however, may be deposed only once unless the expert is used for different opening and/or opposition reports, in which case the expert may be deposed independently on the subject matter of each report.
 At least 28 CALENDAR DAYS before the due date for opening reports, each party shall serve a list of issues on which it will offer any expert testimony in its case-in-chief (including from non-retained experts).
 This is so that all parties will be timely able to obtain counter-experts on the listed issues and to facilitate the timely completeness of all expert reports.
 Failure to so disclose may result in preclusion.